ubc-library-rc/intro-AGOL/content/analyze-data.md

 *10*{: .circle .circle-blue} Click on the map to see the pop-up and confirm the new field appears as you want it to.
 Save the map.

-*11*{: .circle .circle-blue}
+*11*{: .circle .circle-blue} Now let's change the symbology.
+Click on the third icon from the left to open the **Change Style** window.

-*5*{: .circle .circle-blue} From the dropdown arrow, scroll down to select **Deaths** again and then click **Add attribute** and select **2019 Total Pop 85 or Older** because we know that with this coronavirus, older people are at greater risk of dying so we can expect there to be a relationship between these two variables.
+*12*{: .circle .circle-blue} From the dropdown arrow under **Choose an attribute to show**, scroll down to select **Deaths** again and then click **Add attribute** and select the custom field you created **2019 Total Pop 60 to 85 or Older**.
+It may be shortened in this view to **2019 Total Population**.

+Because we know that older people are at greater risk of dying with this coronavirus, we can expect there to be a relationship between these two variables.

-Once you select two attributes to show, you'll see that different drawing styles become available.
+We also see that once we select two attributes instead of one to display, different drawing styles become available.
+The default is the proportional symbology we previously used to show deaths from COVID-19 around the world.

 *6*{: .circle .circle-blue} Scroll down until you see the **Relationship** option and click once this to see what happens to the symbology in the map.